 \subsection{Stacked and Compositional MNIST}

-We now move to a more challenging setup, similar to~\cite{che2016mode,metz2017unrolledGAN}, in order to examine and compare MAD-GAN with other GAN variants. \cite{metz2017unrolledGAN} created a Stacked MNIST dataset with 25,600 samples where each sample has three channels stacked together with a random MNIST digit in each of them.
-Thus, creating $1000$ distinct modes in the data distribution. \cite{metz2017unrolledGAN} used a stripped down version of the generator and discriminator pair to reduce the modeling capacity.
-We follow the same path for fair comparisons and used the same architecture as mentioned in their paper.
-Similarly, \cite{che2016mode} created Compositional MNIST whereby they took $3$ random MNIST digits and place them at the $3$ quadrants of a $64 \times 64$ dimensional image.
-This also resulted in a data distribution with $1000$ modes.
-The distribution of the resulting generated samples was estimated using a pretrained MNIST classifier to classify each of the digits either in the channels or the quadrants to decide which of the 1000 modes a particular generation referred to.
+We now perform experiments on a more challenging setup, similar to~\cite{che2016mode,metz2017unrolledGAN}, in order to examine and compare MAD-GAN with other GAN variants. \cite{metz2017unrolledGAN} created a Stacked-MNIST dataset with $25,600$ samples where each sample has three channels stacked together with a random MNIST digit in each of them.
+Thus, it creates $1000$ distinct modes in the data distribution. \cite{metz2017unrolledGAN} used a stripped down version of the generator and discriminator pair to reduce the modeling capacity.
+We do the same for fair comparisons and used the same architecture as mentioned in their paper.
+Similarly, \cite{che2016mode} created Compositional-MNIST whereby they took $3$ random MNIST digits and place them at the $3$ quadrants of a $64 \times 64$ dimensional image.
+This also resulted in a data distribution with $1000$ hand-designed modes.
+The distribution of the resulting generated samples was estimated using a pretrained MNIST classifier to classify each of the digits either in the channels or the quadrants to decide the mode it belongs to.

-In Tables~\ref{tab:stacked_mnist} and~\ref{tab:compositional_mnist}, we compare our method with many other variants of GAN in terms of KL divergence and the number of modes recovered for the Stacked and Compositional MNIST datasets, respectively.
-It is evident from Table~\ref{tab:stacked_mnist} that MAD-GAN outperforms all other variants of GAN in terms of both the number of modes recovered and the KL divergence.
-Interestingly, in the case of Compositional MNIST experiments, as shown in Table~\ref{tab:compositional_mnist}, MAD-GAN, WGAN and Unrolled GAN were able to recover all the $1000$ modes.
+Tables~\ref{tab:stacked_mnist} and~\ref{tab:compositional_mnist} provide comparison of our method with variants of GAN in terms of KL divergence and the number of modes recovered for the Stacked and Compositional MNIST datasets, respectively.
+In Stacked-MNIST, as evident from the Tab.~\ref{tab:stacked_mnist}, MAD-GAN outperforms all other variants of GAN in both the criteria.
+Interestingly, in the case of Compositional-MNIST, as shown in Tab.~\ref{tab:compositional_mnist}, MAD-GAN, WGAN and Unrolled GAN were able to recover all the $1000$ modes.
 However, in terms of KL divergence, the distribution generated by MAD-GAN is the closest to the true data distribution.